omidi/DWT-toolbox/README.md

 More specifically, following tools are provided in this repository:
 * DWT_model: This directory contains a C++ implementation of the DWT model, which users can scan DNA sequences for identifying binding sites under the DWT model.
 * Positional_Dependency_Posterior: In this directory, a C++ implementation can be found that is useful for calculating the posterior probabilities of positional dependencies within TF binding sites.
 * diLogo: A Python script for generating graphical representation of the positional dependency model, provided a DWT flat file.
+* Fitting_DWT_model: It contains a program, implemented in Python, for fitting a DWT model given a set of DNA sequences and an initial position-speicific weight matrix (PSWM) model.
+This program uses other programs in this pipeline, therefore, it's recommended first to compile the other programs.

 For compiling the C++ codes, we have created `Makefile` under `Source` directories.
 In Linux and Mac, by simply running  `make` in the `Source` directory, the executable of the program will be created.